TypEktor/Multilingual-Sentiment-Analysis/README.md

 ---

 ## Data
 The tweet extraction has been done using vicinitas.io.
-Tweets from 10 accounts have been selected and their tweets have been saved in different spreadsheets (csv).
-This dataset contains .. tweets that are not classified – labeled.
+Tweets from 10 accounts have been selected and their tweets have been saved in different spreadsheets (CSV).
+This dataset contains 36k tweets that are not classified – labeled.

-At this point the data can't be published and thus can't be uploaded into GitHub
+At this point, the data can't be published and thus can't be uploaded to GitHub

 ---